hmoeneclaey/website/content/publication/2025_synthetic_stone_duality/index.md

 # - "Equal contribution"
 # - "Equal contribution"

-date: "2024-12-05T00:00:00Z"
+date: "2025-07-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2024-12-05T00:00:00Z"
+publishDate: "2025-07-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
 publication:
-publication_short: _ArXiv preprint_
+publication_short: _LIPIcs_

-abstract: The language of homotopy type theory has proved to be appropriate as an internal language for various higher toposes, for example with Synthetic Algebraic Geometry for the Zariski topos.
-In this paper we apply such techniques to the higher topos corresponding to the light condensed sets of Dustin Clausen and Peter Scholze.
-This seems to be an appropriate setting to develop synthetic topology, similar to the work of Martín Escardó.
-To reason internally about light condensed sets, we use homotopy type theory extended with 4 axioms.
-Our axioms are strong enough to prove Markov’s principle, LLPO and the negation of WLPO.
-We also define a type of open propositions, inducing a topology on any type.
-This leads to a synthetic topological study of (second countable) Stone and compact Hausdorff spaces.
-Indeed all functions are continuous in the sense that they respect this induced topology, and this topology is as expected for these classes of types.
-For example, any map from the unit interval to itself is continuous in the usual epsilon-delta sense.
-We also use the synthetic homotopy theory given by the higher types of homotopy type theory to define and work with cohomology.
-As an application, we prove Brouwer’s fixed-point theorem internally.
+abstract: The language of homotopy type theory has proved to be an appropriate internal language for various higher toposes, for example for the Zariski topos in Synthetic Algebraic Geometry.
+This paper aims to do the same for the higher topos of light condensed anima of Dustin Clausen and Peter Scholze.
+This seems to be an appropriate setting for synthetic topology in the style of Martín Escardó.</br> We use homotopy type theory extended with 4 axioms.
+We prove Markov’s principle, LLPO and the negation of WLPO.
+Then we define a type of open propositions, inducing a topology on any type such that any map is continuous.
+We give a synthetic definition of second countable Stone and compact Hausdorff spaces, and show that their induced topologies are as expected.
+This means that any map from e.g. the unit interval I to itself is continuous in the usual epsilon-delta sense.</br> With the usual definition of cohomology in homotopy type theory, we show that H1(S, Z) = 0 for S Stone and that H1(X, Z) for X compact Hausdorff can be computed using Čech cohomology.
+We use this to prove H1(I, Z) = 0 where I is the unit interval and H1(S1,Z) = Z where S1 is the topological circle.
+As an application, we give a synthetic proof of Brouwer’s fixed-point theorem.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.